 How to find out if your skin type is warm or cold?

 That is really easy to do!
 The fastest way to understand what your main type is is to face yourself in the mirror and play around with gold and silver jewelry.
 For example: If you see that you have a slightly pinkish skin undertone and silver earrings suit you better – you are a cold type.
 If you have olive shaded skin and gold jewels suit you better – you are a warm type.

-You do have a soft appearance colorwise, but it’s not completely true when technical resources say that your “features appear somewhat “greyed” out or toned down”.
-There are people with grey-ish appearance, but their blue eyes definitely stand out.
+You do have a strong appearance colorwise, but it’s not completely true when technical resources say that your “features appear somewhat “greyed” out or toned down”.
+There are people with grey-ish appearance, but their blue eyes definitely stand out and do yours.